Kinds-of-Intelligence-CFI/animal-ai/docs/configFile.md

 For each arena you can provide the following parameters and a list of objects to spawn:
 - `t` an `int`, the length of an episode which can change from one episode to the other.
 A value of `0` means that the episode will not terminate until a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode).
 This value is converted into a decay rate for the health of the agent.
 A `t` of 100 means that the agent's health will decay to 0, and the episode will end, after 100 time steps.
+- 'pass_mark' an 'int', the reward threshold that should constitute a ‘pass’ in the enviroment.
+Leaving this parameter undefined leads to the default value of 0, whereby any reward value obtained by the Agent results in a pass.
+This parameter also determines the notifications that players receive at the end of an episode.
+If used, this parameter should be defined with consideration to the reward size that can feasibly be obtained by the Agent in each configuration file.
 - `blackouts` [see below](#blackouts)

 ## Objects